a1-games/PyGame-Engine/README.md

 - [x] Easy Text Creation
 - [x] Easy Sprite Creation
 - [x] Simplified adjusting of size, opacity, color, etc. done within GameObjects

+The project also uses asyncio to run.
+This should cause no issues or interferences with your work.
+However, should you want to create a webbuild or .exe build, this allows you to easily do so.